ThibaultJanBeyer/theyoutubegame/README.md

 1. Join the "world" room
 2. Compete agains other players

+## server

+Code from the server can be found here: https://github.com/ThibaultJanBeyer/theyoutubegame-server

 ## Feeling adventurous?
 Why don’t you join our team and start implementing cool stuf and make this game the #1 trending game.

 ## Marketers are also welcome because I’m not a marketer.
 Also, anyone else who want to help.